champignoom/bc-tis/README.md

 ~/bc-1.07.1$ afl-fuzz -i afl-in -o afl-out -- bc/bc @@
 ```

-you should see
+We should see

 ![afl-fuzz](img/afl-fuzz.png)

-The most interesting outputs from the fuzzer are under `afl-out/crashes`, each of which is an input that triggers a crash in the program, which almost always implies an undefined behavior.
+The most interesting outputs from the fuzzer are under `afl-out/crashes`, each of which is an input that triggers a crash in the program, which almost always comes from an undefined behavior.
 Like before, we push the tests and the generated configuration to TrustInSoft CI.

 ```shell-session
 ~/bc-1.07.1$ python3 ./gen-tis-config.py afl-out/crashes/* >tis.config